nickjj/dotfiles/README.md

 bash <(curl -sS https://raw.githubusercontent.com/nickjj/dotfiles/master/install) --skip-system-packages
 ```

-That above could be useful if you're using a non-Debian based distro of Linux,
+The above can be useful if you're using an unsupported distro of Linux in which
-in which case you'll need to install the [dependent system
+you'll need to install the [dependent system
 packages](https://github.com/nickjj/dotfiles/blob/master/install) on your own
 beforehand.
 Besides that, everything else is supported since it's only dealing
 with files in your home directory.